-Cannabis has been part of sports for a very long time – although it’s been a clandestine relationship in the past.
-In recent years, however, more and more professional athletes have publicly touted the benefits of marijuana in improving their focus, performance, and recoveries.
-In addition, many research studies have proven that cannabis can have positive effects for athletes – including everyone from high-performance professionals to occasional gym visitors.
+In recent years, many active and retired professional athletes have publicly touted the benefits of marijuana in improving their performance and recoveries.
+In addition, numerous research studies have proven that cannabis can have positive effects for athletes – including everyone from high-performance professionals to occasional gym visitors.

 Last year, High Performance Beverage Co. announced that it would enter the cannabis market with a line of high performance sports drinks with THC and CBD.
 The company partnered with CaliPharms to ensure its sports drinks would be tested properly to keep the products natural and organic.

 This year, Tilray entered an agreement to provide CBD ingredients for wellness products backed by former pro golfer Greg Norman, and Canopy Growth acquired a 72% stake in BioSteel Sports Nutrition with a path to full ownership.
 BioSteel makes sports proteins and hydration mixes that are already used by professional athletes, so it’s safe to assume the acquisition paves the way for the company to produce CBD-infused sports drinks in the future.